juev/awesome-stars/README.md

 - [ddollar/forego](https://github.com/ddollar/forego) - Foreman in Go
 - [BBVA/kapow](https://github.com/BBVA/kapow) - Kapow!
 If you can script it, you can HTTP it.
 - [segmentio/encoding](https://github.com/segmentio/encoding) - Go package containing implementations of efficient encoding, decoding, and validation APIs.
-- [wcharczuk/go-chart](https://github.com/wcharczuk/go-chart) - go chart is a basic charting library in native golang.
+- [wcharczuk/go-chart](https://github.com/wcharczuk/go-chart) - go chart is a basic charting library in go.
 - [joho/godotenv](https://github.com/joho/godotenv) - A Go port of Ruby's dotenv library (Loads environment variables from `.env`.)
 - [Shopify/sarama](https://github.com/Shopify/sarama) - Sarama is a Go library for Apache Kafka 0.8, and up.
 - [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for Postgres